- Home

 Year 7

-In Year 7, our students read the literary classic, The Short Stories of Sherlock Holmes.
-Through the entertaining narrative of Dr Watson, students study the writer’s craft whilst becoming embroiled within an array of criminal cases in order to explore how Sherlock uses his power and knowledge for a moral purpose.
-Following this, our students study Shakespeare’s Romeo and Juliet which provides them with an opportunity to examine the complexities of love and loyalty within familial, romantic and friendly relationships, and the devastating impacts of prejudice.
+In Year 7, our students read Arthur Conan Doyle's literary classic: The Short Stories of Sherlock Holmes.
+Through the entertaining narrative of Dr Watson, students study the writer’s craft whilst becoming embroiled within an array of criminal cases to explore how Sherlock uses his power and knowledge for a moral purpose.

 Our students will then have an opportunity to study a number of fantastic poets such as Rumi and Benjamin Zephaniah in order to explore ideas about identity, prior to their reading of Judith Kerr’s When Hitler Stole Pink Rabbit, a semi-autobiographical classic, which tells the story of a Jewish family escaping Germany in the days before the Second World War.
-During this unit our students will learnt about the historical contexts and subtly develop skills to support the understanding of speeches delivered by Emmeline Pankhurst & Sojourner Truth to deepen our students understanding of discrimination and gain a greater understanding for the need for justice.
-And this is why we finish the year with the Foyle Young Poet Competition.
-Through the teaching of a variety of poetic forms, we give pupils the platform to use their voices to share their viewpoints on current topical issues.

 Year 8

-Students will then to continue to explore the morality of human behaviour with a selection of Roald Dahl’s Short Stories.
-They will read an array of Roald Dahl’s Short Stories including Lamb to the Slaughter, The Landlady, The Wish, and Beware of the Dog to discuss the moral debate surrounding the concept of violence and revenge.
+In Year 8, our students will then continue to explore the morality of human behaviour through their reading of an array of Roald Dahl’s Short Stories including Lamb to the Slaughter, The Landlady, The Wish, and Beware of the Dog to discuss the moral debate surrounding the concept of violence and revenge.

-Following the study of Roald Dahl, our students will have the opportunity to read contemporary, award-winning Children’s Literature.
-With Manon Steffan Ros’ The Blue Book of Nebo, students will explore a post-apocalyptic world set in Wales; whilst Reta Septys’ historical fiction, I Must Betray You will give our students insight into life in Communist Romania through the perspective of a teenage protagonist; what's more, Jessie Burton’s Medusa will allow our students to explore the retelling of an infamous Greek Myth; The Highland Falcon Thief, by M. G. Leonard which will take our students on a humorous, summer adventure with Hal and his uncle; and we will end the unit with the reading of the semi-autobiographical novel, Can You See Me, by Libby Scott and Rebecca Westcott.
-Students will meet Tally, our protagonist who ‘think[s] people should know about my autism’ and she wants the ‘world’ to ‘see autism from a different perspective'.
+Our students will then have the opportunity to read the openings of contemporary, award-winning Children’s Literature.
+With Manon Steffan Ros’ The Blue Book of Nebo, students will explore a post-apocalyptic world set in Wales; whilst Reta Sepetys’ historical fiction, I Must Betray You will give our students insight into life in communist Romania through the perspective of a teenage protagonist; what's more, Jessie Burton’s Medusa will allow our students to explore the retelling of an infamous Greek Myth from a female perspective; The Highland Falcon Thief, by M. G. Leonard which will take our students on a humorous, summer adventure with Hal and his uncle; with the semi-autobiographical novel, Can You See Me, by Libby Scott and Rebecca Westcott, our students will meet Tally, our protagonist who wants the ‘world’ to ‘see autism from a different perspective'; and our students will then end the unit with the reading of Saffiyah’s War, which recalls the true events of hundreds of persecuted Jews who sanctuary and support in a Parisian mosque.
+This will then lead on to a short unit whereby our students can study the famous speeches of Michelle Obama, Lennie James, Winston Churchill and Gandhi to see how these ambitious individuals use their voices to evoke positive change in our global society.

-Our year 8 students will end the year completing a film unit, gaining an insight into careers in the screen industries whilst simultaneously exploring their own experience of film and how film has evolved over time.
-Throughout the unit, they will develop their analytical skills by engaging with short films to explore how films are made and how filmmakers' creative choices convey meaning .
-This unit has been developed using resources from Into Film: 'the UK’s leading charity for film in education and the community'
+Our Year 8 students will end the year completing a film unit, gaining an insight into careers in the screen industries whilst simultaneously exploring their own experience of film and how film has evolved over time.
+Throughout the unit, they will develop their analytical skills by engaging with short films to explore how films are made and how film-makers' creative choices convey meaning.
+This unit has been developed using resources from Into Film: 'the UK’s leading charity for film in education and the community'.

 Year 9

-By the time students reach Year 9, they are prepared to read the challenging nineteenth century text Dr Jekyll and Mr Hyde by R.L.
+By the time our students reach Year 9, they are prepared to read the challenging nineteenth century text Dr Jekyll and Mr Hyde by R.L.
 Stevenson: they have the liberty to consider the viewpoints of characters within the story as they discuss topics such as loyalty; feelings of panic, fear and the detrimental impact of regret.
-Students will then study the family poems from the AQA Love and Relationships anthology which explores attitudes to parents and how tensions can arise as we age.

 This follows with the reading of two short stories, A Real Durwan by Jhumpa Lahiri; which tells the story of a Bengal refugee who has been displaced from her family during the cross of the border during the Partition (the formation of India and Pakistan as independent nations, following Great Britain’s departure from India in 1947) years ago for Calcutta.
 Students will also read My Polish Teachers Tie by Helen Dunmore, which explores the internal thoughts of a character who longs to feel further connected to her heritage.